-4 Reflections & perspectives
+4 Reflections and perspectives

-- 400 We identified a clear gap in the academic literature on using creative practice to build resilience to hazards with a focus on Global South communities.
-The seven studies on floods and droughts we analysed (Figure 4) either used creative practice for raising awareness of the general public or researchers (by using it as research tool) or for instigating action by the participants.
-Although there was some mention of secondary audiences of the creative practice (for example others in the community or the general public) and of how end-products could be used in decision making, these aspects were not explored further.
-Also, - 405 the creative practice was mostly either done by the community or by the researcher team and co-creation was limited.
-The other 260 studies with a wider focus selected in our literature mapping exercise (encompassing other environmental issues and disasters, climate change, health, socio-economic inequalities, and violence & conflict) showed a similar pattern with most art-based climate change communication focused on raising awareness of the general public with little co-creation, and most creative practice in the field of health focused on encouraging behavioural change of participants with high co-creation.
+We identified a clear gap in the academic literature on using creative practice to build resilience to hazards with a focus on Global South communities.
+The seven studies on floods and droughts that we analysed (Fig. 4) either used creative practice for raising awareness of the general public or researchers (by using it as research tool) or for instigating action by the participants.
+Although there was some mention of secondary audiences of the creative practice (for example, others in the community or the general public) and of how end products could be used in decision-making, these aspects were not explored further.
+Also, the creative practice was mostly either done by the community or by the researcher team and co-creation was limited.
+The other 260 studies with a wider focus that were selected in our literature-mapping exercise (encompassing other environmental issues and disasters, climate change, health, socio-economic inequalities, and violence and conflict) showed a similar pattern, with most artbased climate change communication focused on raising the awareness of the general public with little co-creation, and most creative practice in the field of health focused on encouraging behavioural change of participants with high cocreation.